Leomelonseeds/UltimaAddons/README.md

 ### Others
 - Diamond Chip: Like iron or gold nuggets, but for diamonds.
 Used for better economy integration, since Ultima uses a item-based economy with diamonds as its currency.

+## Shopkeepers
+The plugin also hooks onto Shopkeepers and creates two new types of shopkeepers (combinable), namely:
+- Rotating Shopkeeper: Trades that rotate on a timely basis
+- Auction Shopkeeper: Trades that require bidding

+In addition, these shopkeepers have new parameters to further enhance supply/demand trading:
+### Parameters
+- Weights: Adds weights which affects an item's ability to appear in rotations
+- Limits: Adds a buy & sell limit to a certain item